2020 travel roundup - Emma Jane Explores

 At this point, things were looking up.
 Australia as a country was seeing consecutive ‘doughnut days’, all our borders were open and despite a very small outbreak of a couple of cases in South Australia, all signs were pointing to a COVID-normal Christmas.

-Two Days in the Hunter Valley - Emma Jane Explores
+Two Days in the Hunter Valley, Day Trips from Sydney - Emma Jane Explores

 Then 2020 hit with a vengeance.
 Totally on brand for this absolute shit sandwich of a year.
 An outbreak in Sydney’s Northern Beaches region occurred which caused all states to close their borders to NSW.
 This meant that my usual family Christmas spent in Melbourne was completely off the table and after a year of hardly seeing my family, I was absolutely devastated.